-The Biochemical Society is one of four owner societies working together at Charles Darwin House to strengthen the voice of Biology and create a national hub for our subject.
-Our belief is that Biology is made stronger through collaboration that brings together the diverse skills, opinions and expertise of individual member Societies.
+The Biochemical Society is one of five owner societies working together at Charles Darwin House to strengthen the voice of Biology and create a national hub for our subject.
+Our belief is that biology is made stronger through collaboration that brings together the diverse skills, opinions and expertise of individual member Societies.
 This is the principle that underpins Charles Darwin House.

 Strategy Retreat: A five year strategy 2013-2018